remdui/MultivariateNormativeModeling/README.md

 ### Code Formatting
-- Black is used for code formatting.
+- Black (PEP8 compliant) is used for code formatting.
 Docs for Black can be found [here](https://black.readthedocs.io/en/stable/).
 Run Black using `poetry`:

     ```bash
     poetry run black --check --diff ./src